 2.3 The business is structured on two core platforms:

-(a) Ornua Foods: is the division is responsible for the international marketing and sales of Ornua’s consumer products portfolio which includes the Kerrygold, Pilgrims Choice, Dubliner, Forto, Shannongold and BEO Markets are served through wholly owned subsidiaries and in-market teams in China, Germany, the Middle East, the UK, USA and Africa.
+- Ornua Foods: is the division that is responsible for the international marketing and sales of Ornua’s consumer products portfolio which includes the KERRYGOLD, PILGRIMS CHOICE, DUBLINER, FORTO, GREEN FLAG and BEO Markets are served through wholly owned subsidiaries and in-market teams in, China, Germany, the Middle East, the UK, USA, and Africa.

-(b) Ornua Ingredients: is the division is responsible for the procurement of Irish dairy products and for the sale of dairy ingredients to end users.
-Operating out of Ireland, the division exports dairy ingredients to over 110 countries and is supported by key subsidiaries in Germany, Spain, Saudi Arabia, the UK and the US.
+- Ornua Ingredients is the division that is responsible for the procurement of Irish dairy products and for the sale of dairy ingredients to end users.
+Operating out of Ireland, the division exports dairy ingredients to over 110 countries and is supported by key subsidiaries in: Germany, Spain, Saudi Arabia, the UK, and the US.

 3. SUPPLY CHAIN

-3.1 As primarily an exporter of Irish dairy products, the majority of our purchases are made in Ireland.
+3.1 As primarily an exporter of Irish dairy products, most of our purchases are made in Ireland.
 However, we also purchase dairy products produced in other countries, primarily the UK and the US.
-We source very little supply from countries where modern forms of slavery are believed to be a particular risk.
+We source very little from countries where modern forms of slavery are believed to be a particular risk.

-3.2 We do sell product to a large number of markets.
-We seek always to work with highly reputable distributors and customers.
+3.2 We do sell product to many countries worldwide.
+We seek always to work with highly reputable distributors, service providers and customers.

 4. SUPPLIER ETHICS CODE AND DISTRIBUTOR/LICENSEE/AGENT CODE OF ETHICS

-4.3 Our business philosophy, which is rooted in the co-operative ethos, requires that we work only with Suppliers and Distributors who have the ability to consistently meet with our standards and specifications and are committed to values of conduct that are compatible with our own.
+4.3 Our business philosophy, which is rooted in the co-operative ethos, requires that we aim to work only with Business Partners who can consistently meet with our standards and specifications and are committed to values of conduct that are compatible with our own.

-4.5 The Codes are informed by the UN Guiding Principles on Business and Human Rights, the Core Conventions of the International Labour Organisation (ILO) and the Sustainable Development Goals (SDGs), which are a global vision set out by the United Nations to end poverty, protect the planet and ensure prosperity for all by 2030.
+4.5 The Code is informed by the UN Guiding Principles on Business and Human Rights, the Core Conventions of the International Labour Organisation (ILO) and the Sustainable Development Goals (SDGs), which are a global vision set out by the United Nations to end poverty, protect the planet, and ensure prosperity for all by 2030.

-4.6 The Codes set out Ornua’s requirements and guidelines for the following;
+The Code sets out Ornua’s requirements and guidelines for the following;

 5. DISTRIBUTION AND PACKING CONTRACTS

-5.1 Ornua includes an anti-slavery and human trafficking clause in all distribution and packaging contracts since 2017.
+5.1 Ornua has started to introduce an anti-slavery and human trafficking clause in distribution and packaging contracts.

 6. DUE DILIGIENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

-6.1 As part of Ornua’s initiative to identify and mitigate risk a Modern Slavery section is included in our self-assessment questionnaire that all manufacturing/packing companies providing products or services to Ornua are required to complete and return with supporting documentation.
+6.1 As part of Ornua’s initiative to identify and mitigate risk a Modern Slavery section is included in Ornua Co-operative’s self-assessment questionnaire that all manufacturing/packing companies providing products or services to Ornua Co-operative Limited are required to complete and return with supporting documentation.